Niveditha181730/MemoryGame_AndroidStudio/README.md

 # MemoryGame_AndroidStudio
-To build a memory game using Android Studio
+To build a memory game using Android Studio along with the Knowledge gathered from Java.

+Tools Used:
+Android Studio

 Requirements